alrokayan/hadoop-openstack-centos/README.rst

 	hadoop fs –copyToLocal text /user/root/text

-(9)	Keep Hadoop client terminal open, and from Eclipse: right-click on WorkCountDriver.java -> Run As -> Run On Hadoop -> Select your server or define a new one (see step 2 above for the settings)
+(10)	Keep Hadoop client terminal open, and from Eclipse: right-click on WorkCountDriver.java -> Run As -> Run On Hadoop -> Select your server (or define a new one, see step 2 above for the settings)

-(10)	From Hadoop client, execute:
+(11)	From Hadoop client, execute:

 ::

 hadoop fs -cat /user/root/output/part-00000